yujiri8/yujiri.xyz/software/gold.md

 # Misc

+`import module [as name]` tell the language about another file that needs to be loaded.
+The module name can be the name of a package to find in a library directory, or a filesystem path.

+`exit Int` - exit the process with the given status.

 * There are no variadic functions, just take lists as arguments.

 * You can have multiple functions with the same name if they have different type signatures.
 As long as the calls aren't ambiguous.

-`import module [as name]` tell the language about another file that needs to be loaded.
-The module name can be the name of a package to find in a library directory, or a filesystem path.

-`exit Int` - exit the process with the given status.

-* `STDIN`, `STDOUT`, `STDERR`, and `ARGS` are available as global names without imports.
+* `STDIN`, `STDOUT`, `STDERR`, `ARGS`, and `ENV` are available as global names without imports.

 # Infix operators